Akaishanox/NatureOfEnterpriseCA3/app-structure.md

 Each page should:
 - have the navbar
-- display data from the dataset
+- display data from the dataset (Dataset will be created shortly)